vinayakg/vinayakg.github.io/_posts/2020-06-18-Managing-SSL-Certificates.md

 ssl-cert-check -s vinayakg.dev -p 443
 ````

-If you dont want to install `ssl-cert-check`, you may choose more primitive tools like below to find the same with some work
+If you don't want to install `ssl-cert-check`, you may choose more primitive tools like below to find the same with some work

 ````bash
  curl --insecure -v https://vinayakg.dev 2>&1 | awk 'BEGIN { cert=0 } /^\* SSL connection/ { cert=1 } /^\*/ { if (cert) print }'